CHAPTER

 (C) The person’s responses to other users’ content, including comments, reactions, mentions, reposts, shares, and other responses.

-(D) Other users’ responses to the person’s
+(D) Other users’ responses to the person’s content.

 (E) Metadata associated with any of the items described in subparagraphs (A) to (D), inclusive.